-The objectives of The Friends are stated in their Certificate of Incorporation as follows:
+The objectives of The Friends as summarized in our Certificate of Incorporation:

-"To stimulate and endeavor to perpetuate interest among the people of Delaware and elsewhere in John Dickinson, president of 1776 and a signer of the Constitution of the United States, and the Mansion located in Kent County, Delaware near the St. Jones River, where he resided during a portion of his life, through the collection and dissemination of data with reference thereto."
+- to perpetuate interest in John Dickinson, a founding father and a signer of the Constitution of the United States, and in the Dickinson Mansion located in Kent County, Delaware.

 The financial assistance the Friends have provided has also included funding for additional acreage and landscaping around the Mansion.

-Christmas they decorate the house for holiday visitors and a members’
+At Christmas we decorate the Mansion for holiday visitors and hold a members’ party.

-party.
-In June the annual meeting is held at the Mansion with a dinner
+In June the annual meeting is held at the Mansion with a dinner following in Dover.

-The Friends of the John Dickinson Mansion encourage junior (under 18) as
+The Friends of the John Dickinson Mansion encourage membership, as well as junior (under 18) membership, in the group.

 The Friends receive firsthand information about historical, archaeological, and architectural research being carried on in Delaware while